MercenariesEngineering/openexrid/README.md

 The OpenFX plug-in reads and generates the mask in your prefered compositing tool.

+## Compilation

+Under windows, set the environment variable OPENIDMASK_INSTALL with the path to the installation folder.

+Compile the project with Visual 2015.

 ## Tests

 Compile and run the /test application.